-Nikki Walton is a retired (but still licensed) psychotherapist, television personality, and famous lifestyle and beauty blogger.
+Nikki Walton is a licensed psychotherapist, television personality, and industry-disrupting lifestyle and beauty blogger.
 She’s also the author of the best selling and NAACP Image Award nominated book, ‘Better Than Good Hair’ (Harper Collins, 2013) and ‘When Good Hair Goes Bad’ (L’Oreal, 2016).
 She is presently one of the resident beauty experts for The Dr. Oz show.

 Ask any Black woman with natural hair about CurlyNikki, and they’ll be able to point you to an article on her site that changed their lives.
-Her many fans come from all walks of life– judges, retail clerks, and celebrities like Tracee Ellis Ross, Raven Symone, and Wanda Sykes.
-In 2015, Tamron Hall dubbed her THE QUEEN OF CURLS during an episode of Today Show.
+Her many fans come from all walks of life– judges, retail clerks, and celebrities like Tracee Ellis Ross, Issa Rae, and Wanda Sykes.
+Tamron Hall dubbed her THE QUEEN OF CURLS during an episode of Today Show.

 Over the last 10 years, Walton has leveraged her ever-growing and influential platform to uplift women by engaging them through the concerns of their everyday lives.
-She has always had the desire to empower women by building self-esteem, first through natural hair, and now through self-awareness.
-She recently expanded her platform, launching the #BeHerNow movement, which inspires women to envision themselves as the women they want to be.
+She recently expanded her platform, which not only takes her readers from outer to inner beauty, but from self-help to self-transcendence.

 Of her teaching, she says,